KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 ---

-## 8. Unity in Diversity — The Lattice as Common Language
+## 8. Coherence in Diversity — The Lattice as Common Language

 ### 8.1 The Structural Imperative for Cooperation